THE NASDAQ STOCK MARKET SYSTEM SETTINGS

 - Limit on the number of changes that may occur to an Order with Primary Pegging – 1,000 times – if an Order with Primary Pegging is updated 1,000 times, the Order will be cancelled.

-- Limit on the number of changes that may occur to all other order types – 10,000 times – If an Order is repriced and/or reentered 10,000 times for any reason, the Order will be cancelled.
+- Limit on the number of changes that may occur to an Order with Midpoint Pegging during a crossed market – 10 times – If an Order with Midpoint Pegging is reentered 10 times in an attempt to reprice to a new midpoint price, but the market remains crossed, the Order will be cancelled.
+Will be effective mid to late April 2017.